Spectral rigidity of two-dimensional Liouville tori: Dynamical preliminaries

-where $\gamma$ is the unique geodesic whose start and end points are $x, y \in \mathcal{U}$ respectively.
+\begin{def1}[Loop functions] Let $\CT$ be an $(m,n)$-rational torus and $\psi_{m,n}^\eps(x,y)$ the flow times in Corollary \ref{cor:loop fn}.
 We denote by $\psi_{m,n}(x)$ its restriction to the diagonal, which we call the \textbf{$(m,n)$-loop function}, and refer to $\psi_{m,n}(x,y)$ as its off-diagonal extension. \end{def1}

+Since geodesics are parametrized with unit speed, the flow times $\psi_{m,n}^\eps(x,y)$ coincide with the lengths of such orbits.
+Recall that a geodesic \textit{loop} is a geodesic whose start and endpoints in $\T^2$ agree, even if the corresponding orbit is not periodic, i.e., the initial and final tangent vectors may differ.
+Corollary~\ref{cor:loop fn} says that $(m,n)$-loops always exist when $mn \neq 0$ and $\psi_{m,n}(x)$ is the length of such a loop based at $x$.